 Crossrail (or the Elizabeth line) is practically old news now.
-Years in the making, it's finally being opened in stages (albeit months later than expected).
+Years in the making, we're still waiting for it to open.
 So what's next?
 Crossrail 2, of course.
 Here's what you need to know about Crossrail 2:

 (Note: although we usually refer to the Elizabeth line as 'Crossrail', we've called it by it's 'proper' name throughout this article, to avoid confusion between the two Crossrails.)